 The City has completed a strategic plan, titled Savannah Forward, to guide focus areas and resources.
-To align FY18 resources with the Savannah Forward initiative, the City invested in organizations that position arts, cultural, and creative programs as catalysts to meet the City goals of Economic Strength, Poverty Reduction, Neighborhood Revitalization, and Public Safety.
+To align FY19 resources with the Savannah Forward initiative, the City invested in organizations that position arts, cultural, and creative programs as catalysts to meet the City goals of Economic Strength, Poverty Reduction, and Neighborhood Revitalization.

 Three nights of free performances in Forsyth Park and a week of concerts at Savannah venues features local jazz talent, national/regional jazz artists, and military bands.
 Program design, site selection, and collaborative relationships are mechanisms used to engage a demographically inclusive audience.
 The festival is managed by an all-volunteer organization and is partnered with local business, schools, and universities.
 Savannah Jazz Festival expands the audience’s appreciation and understanding of the jazz art form and brings free cultural activities to the historic district neighborhood and adjacent areas.